GoogleCloudPlatform/podcast/site/content/post/episode-52-gde-summit/index.md

 FRANCESC: So for the episode today, we're actually interviewing a bunch of them.
 Could you tell us a little bit about who are they?
 What is a GDE and how do you become one?

 ALEXIS: Yes, that's an excellent question.
-A GDE is somebody that's passionate obviously about a technology, in our case Google Cloud Platform.
+A GDE is somebody that's passionate obviously about a technology, in our case Google Cloud.
 The program here is a way for them to be actually involved in speaking to program product managers in development teams, providing feedback, and taking what they learn and eventually when this hits the market, and trying to help us get the word out.
 When it comes to spreading the news, and speaking publicly, writing blogs.
 So a number of the listeners here will probably recognize some of the names as people authoring blogs and maybe good public speakers as well.

 FRANCESC: Yeah, they're all definitely very active in the open community.
 But I've heard that they also get privilege access to Google information.
 Like they have an NADA or something, right?